bxparks/AceTime/README.md

 Version: 0.1 (2019-06-15)

-## HelloTime
+## HelloDateTime

-Here is a simple program (see [examples/HelloTime](examples/HelloTime)) which demonstrates how to create and manipulate date and times in different time
+Here is a simple program (see [examples/HelloDateTime](examples/HelloDateTime)) which demonstrates how to create and manipulate date and times in different time
 zones:

 ```C++